-- CST 100 Overview of the Bible - CST 300-400 Upper Division Christian Studies (3 units)
+• CST 300-400 Upper Division Christian Studies (3 units)

 For students seeking a Teaching Credential

 The Bachelor of Arts in Liberal Studies at California Baptist University offers a pathway for students seeking entrance to a teaching credential program in California through successful completion of a subject matter competence exam.
 Students should seek additional information from the credentialing agency in their state to determine specific requirements for a teaching credential.